Le0-dot/backupd/README.md

 Backup all your docker containers with ease.

+## Features

+- [x] Backuping individual volume
+- [x] Backuping volumes for container
+- [x] Restoring individual volume from any snapshot
+- [x] Restoring volumes for container from latest snapshots
+- [x] Exporting metrics in [prometheus](https://prometheus.io) compatible format
+- [x] Support for `rclone` restic repositories
+- [ ] Structured logging in logfmt format
+- [ ] Forgeting of old snapshots
+- [ ] Support for all restic repositories

 ## Installation

 Get the latest docker tag from release page, or use ghcr.io/le0-dot/backupd:latest